 Bariatric surgery is an option for obese patients with diabetes, which can help them lose weight and decrease food intake.
 Because type 1 diabetes is caused by damaged or missing pancreas cells that produce insulin, some patients can benefit from a pancreas transplant or artificial pancreas.

-Diabetes is a life-threatening health condition dealing with increased blood sugar levels due to the insulin that the body does not produce or not working effectively.
+Diabetes is a life-threatening health condition.
+It deals with increased blood sugar levels due to the insulin that the body does not produce or due to the body not working effectively.

-Treatments are available to manage and control blood sugar levels and insulin, including oral medication for diabetes, insulin shots, and transplant surgery.
+Treatments are available to manage blood sugar levels and insulin.
+These include oral medication for diabetes, insulin shots, and transplant surgery.
 Without proper management, it increases the risk of developing other complications, such as heart disease, stroke, and vision loss.